sabinpark/ECE281_Lab1/README.md

 X <= STD_LOGIC_VECTOR(unsigned(not A) + 1);
 ```

-The UCF file for the 8-bit version was a bit different in that I had to call each element of the SLV separately before setting it to a swtich or and LED.
+The UCF file for the 8-bit version was a bit different in that I had to call each element of the SLV separately before setting it to a swtich or an LED.
 Messing around with the code, I found that the syntax for calling each element was not that hard.
+I just had to call the element index using parentheses.
 ```vhd
 NET "A(7)" LOC = "R17"; # Type = INPUT, Sch name = SW7
 NET "A(6)" LOC = "N17"; # Type = INPUT, Sch name = SW6